Pascal Gabriel

-Background
+Music career: Background

-Pascal Gabriel's musical career began in 1977 in the punk rock band The Razors (bass guitar).
+Pascal Gabriel's musical career began in 1977 in the punk rock band The Razors on bass guitar.

 He left Belgium for London in 1979.
 During the early 1980s, he had spells in various experimental groups, including art-school band Church of Friendly Valley with scratch video artist George Barber, and an electronic project whose only performance was in a supermarket.

 He formed a duo with guitarist Danny Kustow, as well as touring as a percussionist with the Tom Robinson Band, before starting to pick up work as a freelance sound engineer in various London studios, earning a reputation for innovative remixes for artists such as Marc Almond (Soft Cell) and Yello.
 In 1983 he had his first release, with two experimental tracks on the Touch cassette T2 Meridians One, alongside future collaborator Simon Fisher Turner, before beginning to concentrate on studio work.